 How to treat purulent inflammation of the skin?
-Purulent inflammation on the skin Localization of purulent diffuse inflammation
+Purulent inflammation on the skin Localization of diffuse purulent inflammation

 Purulent inflammation is characterized by a predominance of neutrophils in the exudate, which, together with the liquid part of the exudate, form pus.
-The composition of pus also includes lymphocytes, macrophages, necrotic cells of local tissue.
+The composition of pus also includes lymphocytes, macrophages, and necrotic cells of local tissue.

 Medium granules, rounded, moderate density, contain lactoferrin

-Volumetric granules are oval, less dense, contain proteases and beta-glucuronidase;
+Bulk granules are oval, less dense, contain proteases and beta-glucuronidase;

-With the destruction of polynuclear cells under the influence of an aggressor;
+During the destruction of polynuclear cells under the influence of an aggressor;

 Release of enzymes by granulocytes into the intercellular space;